Aliases for PLA2G10 Gene

 PLA2G10 (Phospholipase A2 Group X) is a Protein Coding gene.
-Diseases associated with PLA2G10 include Acute Chest Syndrome and Potter's Syndrome.
-Among its related pathways are Phospholipase-C Pathway and Metabolism.
-GO annotations related to this gene include calcium ion binding and phospholipase activity.
+Diseases associated with PLA2G10 include Acute Chest Syndrome and Acute Endometritis.
+Among its related pathways are TCR Signaling (Qiagen) and phospholipases.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and phospholipase activity.
 An important paralog of this gene is PLA2G2D.

 UniProtKB/Swiss-Prot for PLA2G10 Gene